vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 enabling explainable semantic search using token-level vector representations for long documents.
-By extending ColBERT’s late interactions to late-context-window interactions, we give ColBERT infinite context for long-context retrieval.
+By extending ColBERT’s late interactions to late-context-window interactions, we give ColBERT a larger context for long-document scoring.

 This post: